 The Right to Be Forgotten

 In keeping with its general goal of expanding individuals’ control over the use of their personal data, the GDPR confers a new right upon data subjects: The right to be forgotten, also referred to as the right to erasure, which is discussed in Article 17.
 According to the law, controllers must erase personal data (1) upon the request of the data subject to which it pertains; or (2) when “the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.”
 As the data controller, it is up to you to decide the point in the application/hiring process at which you no longer have a legitimate interest in retaining a candidate’s personal data, and such determinations will depend on your company’s specific processes and practices.

-Greenhouse plans to build easily configurable tools that will allow you to comply with these obligations quickly and efficiently, enabling you to:
+Greenhouse has built easily configurable tools that will allow you to comply with these obligations quickly and efficiently, enabling you to:

 - Configure exactly which data gets deleted when a candidate asks to be forgotten (for example, you might decide to delete any PII but retain information that would allow you to still generate reports on pipeline conversion or source quality);

 - Trigger the deletion of a candidate’s data easily with the click of a button placed on the candidate’s profile in your instance of Greenhouse;

 Enhanced Rights to Notice and Access